White Lodge Summer Intensive

 During their stay, students are cared for by experienced and friendly Royal Ballet School house staff who are always on hand.
 A qualified nurse and physiotherapist are also on duty during the day should a medical matter arise.

 Full board is offered with healthy hot and cold meals, with vegetarian and special dietary requirements catered for on request.
 Lunch, mid-morning and afternoon refreshments are provided for all students, including the non-residential students.

-The day starts with a wake-up call at 7.30am, followed by breakfast.
+The day starts with a wake-up call, followed by breakfast.

-Non-residential students arrive by 8.30am to prepare for class.
+After breakfast, non-residential students will arrive to prepare for class.

-On the final day of the courses, parents and guardians are invited to attend an open morning at White Lodge, where they will have the opportunity to watch their child in three classes and gain an insight in to the students time at the Summer Intensive.
+On the final day of the courses, parents and guardians are invited to watch their child in classes and gain an insight in to their child’s time at the Summer Intensive.